SWWD Regular Board Meeting-Tuesday, June 9, 2026

-South Washington Watershed District Regular Meeting Tuesday, March 10, 2026 at 6:00 p.m.
+South Washington Watershed District Regular Meeting Tuesday, June 9, 2026 6:00 p.m.
 City of Woodbury Public Works Conference room-2301 Tower Drive Anyone wanting to participate in the web and telephone-based methods are encouraged to contact the District Administrator, John Loomis at 651-728-6038 or [email protected].
-This is to assist with meeting management and is not […]
+This is to assist with meeting management and is not to […]

 Meet Taylor Mills, Artist in Residence 2025